benjamindickens/grid-mosaic/README.md

 # Initialization

 ###### HTML
-1) Add container to your page with class "mosaic".
+1) Add a container to your page with "mosaic" class.
-2) Add items with class "mosaic-item" to the container.
+2) Add items with "mosaic-item" class to the container.

 ```bash